cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    http://www.algoanim.info/Animal2/?q=node/284
    To run it JRE 1.5 is required (see chapter 3.2).

-d) As well as ANIMAL the ECC demonstration v 1.1 is a stand-alone Java application (JAR file).
+d) As well as ANIMAL the following programs are stand-alone Java applications (JAR files).
+   - ECC demonstration v 1.1
      To run it also JRE 1.5 is required (see chapter 3.2).
+   - The Control Center of the S/MIME demonstration (according to given parameters it creates an XML file, which is used to control the called Flash animation).

 e) The Flash applications:
    - "Rijndael Animation" (visualizes the AES encryption method),